Rathbeagh: Ecclesiastical enclosure

 Just east of the old church is a pond under the road, known locally as Poll Leabhair, meaning "pond of the book" or "hole of the book".
-According to tradition, the church was desecrated during the Cromwellian wars, and the Missal was dumped in this pond.
-In the mid-19th century, the church bell was found in a sand-pit in a nearby field and was presented to the Church of Ireland church in Killeshan, Carlow, according to Carrigan's History of Ossory.
+According to tradition, the church was desecrated during the Cromwellian conquest of Ireland, and the missal was dumped in this pond.
+In the mid-19th century, a church bell was found in a sand-pit in a nearby field and was presented to the Church of Ireland church in Killeshan, County Carlow.

-A well nearby is known as St. Catherine's Well.
-Its specific location is unclear, but it is somewhere a short distance south of Poll Leabhair and between the field known as The Paddock and the river Nore.
-Oral history records that the well's water was used as a cure for eye disease.
+Holy well

+A former holy well in the townland, Saint Catherine's Well or Tubber Naev Kathaleen, is recorded in the Record of Monuments and Places under record number "KK009-049----".
+The well was disused, and possibly destroyed, by 1839 when Eugene O'Curry wrote that it had historically been the site of a patron held annually on 24 June and 6 December in honour of St. Catherine.
+As of the 21st century, no trace of the holy well remains.
+Local folklore suggests that the well's water was used as a cure for eye disease.